hagsmand/master-agent/README.md

-# A2A Dispatcher Agent
+# A2A Master Agent

-This project implements a dispatcher agent that uses the A2A protocol to connect with specialized agents (SQL Writer and RAG) running on localhost.
-The dispatcher agent receives queries from users through a Streamlit interface and routes them to the appropriate specialized agent based on the query content.
+This project implements a master agent that uses the A2A protocol to connect with specialized agents (SQL Writer and RAG) running on localhost.
+The master agent receives queries from users through a Streamlit interface and routes them to the appropriate specialized agent based on the query content.

 ## Features